prasantmahato/prasantmahato/README.md

 ## I'm a Student and a Developer

-- 🔭 I’m currently working on [Alogrithms and Data structures][DSrepo]!
+- 🔭 I’m currently working on developing skills in [Competative Coding][codechef]!
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning [Alogrithms and Data structures][DSrepo]!
-- 👯 I’m looking to collaborate with web developers
+- 👯 I’m looking to collaborate on backend development and projects.
+- 👍 Looking for opportunities to join as an intern/full time in web development fields.
 - 💬 Ask me about anything
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love to dive deep, even in water :wink:

 <br/>